iaadi4/AgroBot/README.md

 # 🌾 AgroBot

-AgroBot is an innovative web application designed to monitor and analyze agricultural data such as temperature, humidity, and soil moisture.
+AgroBot is an web application made for Sparkbot which is designed to monitor and analyze agricultural data such as temperature, humidity, and soil moisture.
 It integrates weather information and Firebase for real-time data updates.

 ## 🌟 Features